TMJ Pain During Perimenopause: Why It Starts (or Gets Worse) Now

 Here's what I actually focus on with clients going through this:

-Nervous system regulation, because a dysregulated nervous system will keep the clenching cycle going no matter what else you try
+• Nervous system tending, because an overstimulated nervous system will keep the clenching cycle going no matter what else you try

 Common Questions